-The Science Communication Lab hosts workshops that prepare young scientists to effectively communicate their work with the public and others in their field.
+The Science Communication Lab hosts workshops that prepare young scientists to effectively communicate with the public and others in their field.
 Participants in our workshops range from high school students to graduate researchers and postdocs.
 Workshop are designed to help participants overcome science communication challenges from posters and presentations to elevator pitches and science blogs.